Pounding heart. Sweaty palms. A belly full of butterflies.

 Occasionally, your body’s stress response can serve a purpose, like motivating you to run faster in a race (or to safety).
 However, it can also cloud your judgment and hamper your well-being.

-Repetitive or long-term stress is linked to:
+Repetitive or long-term stress is

 - heart disease